-The rule was changed in 2014, bumping up from the former cut line of the top 44 players and ties, which was the case from 1961-2013.
+The rule was last changed in 2014, bumping up from the former cut line of the top 44 players and ties to the top 50 (and ties and those within 10 shots of the lead), which was the case from 1961-2013.
 Prior to that, the cut rule was the top 40 and ties.

 Compared to the three other men's major championships, the Masters cuts the fewest players with their 36-hole cut rule.
 The British Open Championship and PGA Championship cut to the top 70 and ties, with the US Open cutting to the top 60 and ties.
 Those fields are all 156 players.